exercism/website-copy/pages/terms_of_service.md

 When you use our Platform, you will be presented with a series of exercises for you to download and solve, and be invited to upload your **Solution** (potentially as a series of improvements, each named an **Iteration**) for review.

 You agree that all content (**User Contributed Content**) that you have previously uploaded, or subsequently upload, to the Platform -- including, without limitation, your Solution and Iteration content -- will be licensed to Exercism on worldwide, royalty-free, non-exclusive, perpetual basis.
-You grant Exercism Inc the perpetual and irrevocable right and license to process, copy, distribute and to commercially exploit all such User Contributed Content that you contribute.
+You grant Exercism, Inc the perpetual and irrevocable right and license to process, copy, distribute and to commercially exploit all such User Contributed Content that you contribute.
 You should understand that this right will persist even if your User Contributed Content is subsequently removed by you OR if you subsequently delete your account on our Platform.

 We will distribute your User Contributed Content under the terms of the Creative Commons (CC BY-SA) licence.
 This means that any third parties using or adapting your content should attribute Exercism as the source.
 The **CC BY-SA** Creative Commons license terms are explained in more detail below.